ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Log Analyzer User's Manual.md

 ### Error Code Table

-오류 The Log Analyzer error codes and the cause of each kind of error are set forth in the following table.코드와 발생 원인을 설명한다.
+The Log Analyzer error codes and the cause of each kind of error are set forth in the following table.

 #### FATAL Error